aws-solutions-library-samples/guidance-for-automated-geospatial-insights-engine-on-aws/docs/walkthrough.md

 5. Schedule Analysis Job
 6. View Analysis Result

-Note that ARCADE is a framework intended to be the foundation upon which you build your application on top.
+Note that AGIE is a framework intended to be the foundation upon which you build your application on top.
 The framework includes an optional UI stack that demonstrates some of the backend modules capabilities that users can extend to fit their own requirements.

-## Mapping ARCADE to AgTech Domain
+## Mapping AGIE to AgTech Domain

-ARCADE takes an agnostic approach to defining geospatial hierarchies to enable it to be applicable cross domains.
-As this walkthrough focuses on the AgTech domain, the following is how ARCADE maps specifically to AgTech.
+AGIE takes an agnostic approach to defining geospatial hierarchies to enable it to be applicable cross domains.
+As this walkthrough focuses on the AgTech domain, the following is how AGIE maps specifically to AgTech.

 The `Regions` module manages AOIs (areas of interest) as a hierarchy of `Groups`, `Regions`, `Polygons`, and `States`.